mscwilson/tracker_estate/tracker_details/python.md

 Emitter pausable | no
 Flush events command | yes
 Flush at regular time intervals | no
-Start new session command | n
+Start new session command | n/a
 Event index counter for session | n/a
 Timestamp on session | n/a
 Asynchronous event sending | yes